ian-barnes/ian-barnes.github.io/_posts/2014-03-04-Woodpecker.md

 It's a wonderful noise, something I'd never heard before coming to Scotland.
 I remember the first time I heard it and realised what it was.
 Wow!
-That's a little bird banging it's beak against a tree, again and again, _really_ fast.
+That's a little bird banging its beak against a tree, again and again, _really_ fast!

 Sometimes they come to our bird feeder, Great Spotted Woodpeckers, always after the peanuts, sticking their powerful beaks in through the wire mesh of the